iamthejahid/poke_graphql/README.md

 ### Project Details:

 Project Description: The aim of this project is to develop a Flutter application that allows users to perform read operations on a Pokémon list.
 The application will utilize a mock GraphQL API to interact with the backend and retrieve Pokémon data.

+### Pre Setup

+For the very first time '''flutter gen-l10n''' input this in terminal and hit enter to generate localization related classes.
+Though this was not part of the task, I design the whole project for scalable manner.

 ### Task Requirements: